classiebit/eventmie-pro-docs/resources/docs/1.7/events/repetitive-events.md

 <br>

 Let's get started.
-Check the `Monthly or Weekly Payment` checkbox, e.g for `Repetitive Type: Monthly` type of event.
+Check the `Monthly or Weekly Payment` checkbox, e.g for the `Repetitive Type: Monthly` type of event.
 After that-

 1. Set the ticket prices for whole month schedules, instead of a single schedule.
-2. When a customer makes the payment, you get a whole month payment instead of a single schedule.
+2. When a customer makes the payment, you get a whole month's payment instead of a single schedule.

 ---